Calling Test

 Why Your 30s Are Actually Ideal for Finding Purpose

-Your thirties are the decade of maximum leverage.
-You have enough experience to know what you are doing and enough time to build something meaningful.
+You're old enough to be serious and young enough to pivot.
+Your thirties are the decade of maximum leverage — enough experience to know what you're doing and enough time to build something meaningful.

 The Unique Challenges of Your 30s

-At 25, "What should I do with my life?" felt philosophical.
+Quarter-life questions become midlife urgency.
+At 25, what should I do with my life? felt philosophical.
 At 35, it feels existential.
 The urgency is not imagined — time is compressing.
 But urgency is not the same as panic.
 You have more time than you think.

 A Framework for Finding Purpose in Your 30s